 A stock option exercise price shall not be less than the most recent share issuance price, and the maximum term calculated from the vesting date is five years.
 There are no specific vesting provisions under the Plan and options are non-assignable and non-transferable.
-The Plan provides that if an optionee's employment is terminated for any reason, or if the service of a director, senior executive or consultant of the Company who is an optionee is terminated, any vested stock option of such optionee may be exercised during a period of 90 days following the date of termination of such employment or service, as the case may be.
+The 2023 ISOP provides that if an optionee's employment is terminated for any reason, or if the service of a director, senior executive or consultant of the Company who is an optionee is terminated, any vested stock option of such optionee may be exercised during a period of 90 days following the date of termination of such employment or service, as the case may be.
 In the case of an optionee's death, any vested stock option of such optionee at the time of death may be exercised by his or her heirs or legatees or their liquidator during a period of one year following such optionee's death.

 The total number of Shares issuable to any one person during a 12-month period may not exceed ten percent (10%) of the total number of common shares issued and outstanding.
-Options granted to consultants providing investor relations activities must vest over 12 months in stages of no more than 25% in any three-month period.
-Also, in any 12-month period, no options exercisable for more than 2% of the Company's issued and outstanding Shares may be awarded to consultants or employees conducting investor relations activities.
-If options are cancelled, lapse or are exercised under the Plan, the associated Shares become available again and new options may be granted in respect thereof in accordance with the provisions of the Plan.
+In addition, no person may be granted a number of options that would exceed five percent (5%) of the total number of common shares issued and outstanding at the time of the grant.
+In any 12-month period, no options exercisable for more than 2% of the Company's issued and outstanding Shares may be awarded to persons engaged by the Company to conduct investor relations activities.
+If options are terminated, lapse or are exercised under the 2023 ISOP, the associated Shares become available again and new options may be granted in respect thereof in accordance with the provisions of the Plan.

 An optionee may elect to exercise any option by paying the exercise price in full or through a cashless exercise whereby the Company receives no cash payment at exercise and the option-holder receives only a number of Shares equal to the in-the-money value of the Shares underlying the options (by reference to the volume weighted average trading price of those Shares for the 20 trading days before exercise).
-In addition, the Board may arrange, in its sole discretion, a broker-assisted cashless exercise program whereby the optionee may elect to exercise any option: (a) by receiving an amount equal to the cash proceeds realized upon the sale of the Shares underlying the options less the aggregate exercise price; (b) by receiving a number of Shares that is equal to the number of Shares underlying the options minus the number of Shares sold by the broker; or (c) a combination of (a) and (b).
+In addition, the Board may arrange, in its sole discretion, a broker-assisted cashless exercise program whereby the optionee may elect to exercise any option: (a)by receiving an amount equal to the cash proceeds realized upon the sale of the Shares underlying the options less the aggregate exercise price; (b) by receiving a number of Shares that is equal to the number of Shares underlying the options minus the number of Shares sold by the broker; or (c) a combination of (a) and (b).
 As of the date hereof, no such program was implemented by the Board.